travis-ci/docs-travis-ci-com/blog/_posts/2013-01-28-token-token-token.md

 * Enable/disable a repository.
 * Anything else [our web interface](https://travis-ci.org) can do (except for billing on [Pro](http://travis-ci.com)).

-You can append an access token to an API call via `?access_token=...` or an `Authorization: token ...` header.
+You can add an access token to an API call by appending `?access_token=...` to the URL or via an `Authorization: token ...` header.

 ## Travis Token